top of page

 Manuscripts in Progress

 1. Alegre, Claudia, Pérez, Efrén, Reny, Tyler.
-“The Political Implications of Individual and Group Based Anxiety”.
+"A Different Feeling: How Collective Emotions Drive Political Engagement Among Racially Stigmatized People".
 In Development.